 - o English

-- Mathematics
+- o Mathematics

-- Science
+- o Science

+- o Geography

-- Australian Geography, History and Civics and Citizenship
+- o History

 - Personal Development, Health and Physical Education

 English

 Stage 5 students that include both Year 9 & 10 students respond to and compose a comprehensive range of imaginative, factual and critical texts using different modes and technologies.
 They enjoy, reflect on, critically assess and articulate processes of response and composition.
 They respond to and compose a wide range of simple and complex texts for pleasure, critical analysis and information gathering, varying their approach according to a text's purpose, audience and context.
 They focus on details of texts to analyse meaning, perspective, cultural assumptions, ideologies and language.